Murataydinunimi/dbt_gostudent/README.md

 We have a pipeline that triggered on a **push** to dev or **pull request** to dev.

+The actions work in the following order
+**FIRST STEP**
-The actions start pulling the same postgres image we used locally.
-Install the python dependencies that we use locally.
+  1) start pulling the same postgres image we used locally.
+  2)  Install the python dependencies that we use locally.
+  3)  Run the sql initialization scripts to create the tables in postgres.
+  4)  Load tables with python.
+  5)  Run dbt debug
+  6)  Run dbt models
+  7)  Run dbt test

+**SECOND STEP**

+If only the previous step is concluded successfully, we have a merge to the master branch from dev.
+Our new code is merged to the master

+**THIRD STEP***

+If only the previous step is concluded successfully, we can run our production dbt code.

+  1) Create the postgres container.
+  2) Install python dependencies.
+  3) Run initialization script.
+  4) Load Tables.
+  5) Run dbt build ( both run and test)